 Credits, 1 sem. hr.
-An introduction to the basic concepts of health promotion and disease prevention and the development of strategies to affect healthy lifestyle changes in the individual and community.
+This is the third of a multi-semester course.
+This semester focuses on the basic concepts of health promotion and disease prevention and the development of strategies to affect healthy lifestyle changes in the individual and community.
 An investigation of community resources will also be included.
-Students will be required to complete an individual health prescription or community service/education project.
+Students will be required to complete an individual service learning project.
 An introduction to the structure and administrative principles in use in health care organizations, and professional issues review.
 Includes a lecture series taught by an interdisciplinary faculty and by community experts in health care organization.
-Topics include the patient as consumer, third-party payment, public policy trends, organizational behavior, legal and ethical problems, and the unique place of PAs in the health care system.
+Topics include the patient as consumer, third-party payment, public policy trends, organizational behavior, legal and ethical problems, and the unique place of PAs in the health care systems.

-PAS 6370 - Emergency Medicine I (Summer A Semester)
+PAS 6370 - Emergency Medicine (Summer A Semester)

-Credits, 1 sem hr Prerequisite(s): Admission to the MC PA Program
+Credits, 3 sem hrs.
+Prerequisite(s): Admission to the MC PA Program

 This course presents a systematic approach to the evaluation, recognition and management of medical and surgical emergencies which might be frequently encountered by the primary care physician assistant in the emergency department.
-Using a formal lecture/discussion format, the course focuses on etiology, evaluation, emergency treatment and stabilization of more common emergency injuries and disease presentations.
+Using a formal lecture/discussion format, the course focuses on etiology, evaluation, and emergency treatment and stabilization of more common emergency injuries and disease presentations.
 The focus of the course is in providing students the necessary skill set to function in rural, underserved areas where the physician assistant might be responsible for identification of significant life threats, emergency treatment, and stabilization for evacuation to a higher level of care.